-$$W1/W2 \times A = Skin Area in in^2/144 = Area ft^2$$
+$W1/W2 x A = Skin Area in in^2/144 = Area ft^2$

 Compute the average error for the sample and follow the procedures in Section 2.3.7.
-"Evaluate for Compliance" to determine lot conformance.
+"Evaluating Results" to determine lot conformance.

 The MAV for area declarations on chamois is 3 % of the labeled area as specified in Appendix A, Table 2-8.
 "Maximum Allowable Variations for Packages Labeled by Length, (Width), or Area".